Cmmatrubai/Cognitext/cognitext-extension/README.md

 1. Navigate to any webpage with text content
 2. Click the Cognitext extension icon in your browser toolbar
 3. Click "Simplify This Page" to extract and simplify the text
-4. The simplified text will appear in an overlay on the page
+4. The simplified text will appear in the Electron app overlay window

 ### Keyboard Shortcut